blka/bashflix/README.md

 # Not working?
 Try install bashflix again, usually it works :)
+CONTRIBUTIONS ARE WELCOME!
+(PR)

 # How it works?
 It combines [**pirate-get**](https://github.com/vikstrous/pirate-get) and [**rarbgapi**](https://pypi.org/project/RarbgAPI/) for torrent search, [**webtorrent**](https://github.com/webtorrent/webtorrent) for torrent streaming, and [**subliminal**](https://github.com/Diaoul/subliminal) for subtitles

+# License
+This project is licensed under the terms of the [MIT license](https://github.com/astavares/bashflix/blob/master/LICENSE.md).